pbrudny/truffle-challanges/README.md

 * use oraclize to read that file
 * store the result of one json attribute in a string variable

+### 24_election
+* create one contract per election, providing a short name and address for each candidate.
+* creator of the contract gives the right to vote to each address individually
+* each voter can vote once
+* voter can not vote on himself

+At the end of the voting time, winningProposal() will return the proposal with the largest number of votes.

 ## Like it?
 If you like it please share it with others :)